mlsmall/NLP-Sentiment-Analysis-of-Amazon-Reviews/README.md

 The dataset can be accessed from the [Standford Snap website](http://snap.stanford.edu/data/web-Amazon.html) .
 The data spans a period of 18 years, including approximately 35 million reviews from 1995 to March 2013.
 Reviews include product and user information, ratings, and a plaintext review.

-The Amazon reviews dataset was constructed by randomly taking 600,000 training samples and 130,000 testing samples for each review score from 1 to 5.
+The Amazon reviews dataset was constructed by randomly taking 3,000,000 training samples and 650,000 testing samples for each review score from 1 to 5.
 This is a classification problem where each numerical review score is a class.
 Therefore, there will be 5 classes.
-In total there are 3,000,000 training samples and 650,000 testing samples.

 ## Preparing the data